canonical/ubuntu-drivers-common/README.md

 ## Autopkgtest

-For the autopkgtest of ubuntu-drivers, a useful command can be used when developing test cases:
+For the autopkgtest of ubuntu-drivers, the following command can be used when developing test cases:

 ```shell
 $ PYTHONPATH=. tests/run test_ubuntu_drivers
 ```

-Once the new test case is completed but the others failed, suggest to use a clean environment to verify, such as: pbuilder, sbuild or dput it to PPA to build.
+Testing in a clean environment is always recommended.
+Using a pbuilder chroot, an sbuild chroot, or a direct upload to a PPA, will reduce the chances of tests failing due to your specific system.